Opt in Page Guide: How to Create an Opt-in Page that Converts in WordPress

 What is an Opt-in Page?

-Your opt-in offer or lead magnet must grab attention, reel in the users, and get them to share their email addresses so you can market them.
+Your opt-in offer or lead magnet must grab attention, reel in the users, and get them to share their email addresses.

 Most marketers over-complicate things and try to overdeliver.
 The key is not to go overboard with it.